Table of Contents

 G1/S Checkpoint and Cyclin-CDKs

 A rise in cyclin D stimulates its bondage to CDK4 and CDK6, and this complex result in phosphorylation of proteins.
-Meanwhile, accumulation of cyclin E induces the formation of a complex with CDK2 that stimulates the cell to enter an irreversible stage of DNA replication.
+Meanwhile, the accumulation of cyclin E induces the formation of a complex with CDK2 that stimulates the cell to enter an irreversible stage of DNA replication.

 G2/M Checkpoint and cyclin-CDKs